mrkkrp/markkarpov.com/tutorial/exceptions.md

 The last (but not least) issue we have to consider is the inability to tell whether an exception we have caught was synchronous or asynchronous.
-When we enclose code with a function like `catch`, it catches everything that matches the exception type:
+When we enclose our code with a function like `catch`, it catches everything that matches the exception type:

 ```haskell